The Medical Informatician

 Experience the Industry’s Premier Informatics Program

-- CAHIIM Accredited– the first master-level health informatics program accredited by the Commission on Accreditation for Health Informatics and Information Management education (CAHIIM)
+- CAHIIM Accredited – the first master's-level health informatics program accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM)

 - Recognized – the nation’s largest health informatics program

-- Experienced – nationally recognized, industry experienced faculty
+- Experienced – faculty are nationally recognized industry experts

 - Connected – elite network of classmates and alumni at the forefront of the industry

-- Flexible – enables multidisciplinary communication among students where expertise may be expanded to include the attitudes/perceptions of professions outside health IT
+- Flexible – enables multidisciplinary communication among students where expertise may be expanded to include the attitudes/perceptions of professionals outside of health IT

-One of the advantages of earning your master’s degree or certificate from the University of Illinois at Chicago is that you can qualify for many different types of positions at a wide variety of organizations.
-Our health informatics program is designed to not only focus on the implementation and optimization of the information systems that support clinical practice, but it works to create the infrastructure that connects and enables the flow of critical information to and from each of the stakeholders in a patient’s care.
+One of the advantages of earning your master’s degree or certificate from the University of Illinois at Chicago is you can qualify for many different types of positions at a wide variety of organizations.
+Our health informatics program is designed not only to focus on the implementation and optimization of information systems, but also to create the infrastructure that connects and enables the flow of critical information to and from each of the stakeholders in a patient’s care.

-It is comprehensive enough to complement the skills of those with a medical background, while also preparing those from a non-medical background to make the transition into a new exciting medical informatics career.
-As a result, you can find opportunities within hospitals and other health care providers, public health organizations, research laboratories, medical software firms, insurance agencies, pharmaceutical companies and education institutions.
+It is comprehensive enough to complement the skills of any professional background.
+As a result, you can find opportunities within hospitals and other healthcare providers, public health organizations, research laboratories, medical software firms, insurance agencies, pharmaceutical companies and education institutions.